 Availability = MO / PO

-• Plant Operating Time (PO) – This is the time the plant is scheduled for operations, taking out time for shutdowns, holidays, vacations, and other times when the plant is not scheduled to operate.
-PO = Calendar Time – SD.
+• Plant Operating Time (PO) – This is the time the plant is scheduled for production operations, that typically does not include shutdowns, holidays, and other times when the plant is not scheduled to operate.

 • Planned Production Time (PR) – This is the portion of time that the particular machine is scheduled and planned to be available for production operation, sometimes referred to as Loading Time.
 It is Plant Operating Time (PO) minus all Planned Downtime (PD).
-PR = PO – PD

-• Availability Loss – This is the amount of time that the machine was not running in production during the time it was scheduled to be available.
+• Availability Loss – This is the amount of time that the machine was not running and producing material during the time it was scheduled to be available.
 It is the total of Planned and Unplanned Downtime.
-Availability Loss = PO – MO = UD + PD

-• Performance Loss – This is the difference between actual quantity of units produced and theoretical maximum quantity of units produced during the Machine Operating Time.
+• Performance Loss – This is the difference between the actual quantity of units produced and the theoretical maximum quantity of units that could have been produced during the Machine Operating Time.
 It can be represented in units of time, material or speed.
 Performance Loss may be sectioned by Performance Downtime and Reduced Speed.
-Any particular period of downtime measured on a machine can be assigned as Performance Downtime by a Downtime Tracking user or automatically by the system if set up to do so.
+Any particular period of downtime measured on a machine can be assigned as Performance Downtime by a DOWNTIME user or automatically by the system if set up to do so.
 Reduced Speed is the remaining amount of time lost making the actual quantity of units produced because the average speed of the machine was less than its maximum speed.
-Reduced Speed = Performance Loss – Performance Downtime

 • Good Material – This is the total number of good units as measured by on-machine quality inspection systems.
-If there is not an on-machine quality inspection system in place, then the value comes from manually input data.
-Good Material = Total Material – Waste
+If there is not an on-machine quality inspection system in place, then the value can come from data entered by users of the Scrap Tracking module in PRODUCTION.

 © 2023 ei3 Corporation.
 Content of this web page is proprietary to ei3 Corporation.